Naman1997/Container-Image-Scan/README.md

 If it is not present, the tools fails

 ## Example for scaning images
-Once the image zap is built, we can use it to scan images
+Once the image zap is built, we can use it to scan images.
+The image scanning is handled by claircli by a function named printer in zap-baseline.py It's a one line instruction and can be changed for your liking.
+Learn more [HERE](https://github.com/joelee2012/claircli)

 ```
 #Here I'm using alpine:3 as the image to scan
 docker run --network kaiburr_default -t zap run.sh -b alpine:3